Food: These two Mumbai eateries failed to impress

-Located at opposite corners of the city, two restaurants -- one with quirky options, another pocket-friendly, fail to meet our expectations
+Located at opposite corners of Mumbai, two restaurants -- one with quirky options, another pocket-friendly, fail to meet our expectations

 Enticed by the pretty blue doors, we stepped into the well-lit newly opened Rustico at Fort.
 It exuded a warm and chic vibe, with a separate bar section sans alcohol, private dining rooms and brick walls adorned with white bicycles and chandeliers.
 Even with two levels of seating, it was packed on a Sunday night.
 A good sign, we thought.
 Five minutes into waiting, we were ushered to a table by the courteous staff.